Bungle Bungle Range: History

-The traditional owners of the area are the Kija/Gija people.
+In the Gija creation story, during the dream times, the Brolga stole the community's water.
+To get it back, the Frog hit the Brolga with a boomerang, and the falling water created the landscape.

 Aboriginal people have been living in the area for over 20,000 years and continue to maintain a strong connection to this ancient landscape.
-The national park is managed by the Western Australian Department of Environment and Conservation in conjunction with the traditional Aboriginal owners.

 The range remained largely unknown except by local Aboriginal people and stockmen until 1982 when film-makers arrived and produced a documentary about the Kimberley.
 The area was gazetted as a National Park in 1987 and was also inscribed as a UNESCO World Heritage Site in 2003.